infinitytmbots/discortics-docs/src/docs/settings/verification.md

 :::

 # How does this work?
-When a user joins your server, they are dmed the link they will have to click in-order to verify their account.
+When a user joins your server, they are dmed the link that has to be clicked in-order to verify their account.
 The link directs to the verification section in our dashboard which will further analyze the user.

 ## Enable/Disable